songnianqian/dynamic-transformer/README.md

 ## 🌟 Overview

-This repository presents a **Dynamic Multi-Component Transformer Architecture** built around
+This repository presents a **SwiftTransformer Architecture** built around
 **Next-N-Token Prediction** with **Semantic Coherence Evaluation**.

 The design introduces eight complementary innovations that together redefine how large language models learn and operate.